Julius-JiahaoLiu/ImageDisplay_Cpp_cross_platform/README.txt

 	On restarting vscode, you may need to configure CMake by running "CMake: Configure" After that, continue building using "CMake: Build".

-If you run into intellisense issues, we recommend the following steps.
-	1. Command Palette > Type in "C/C++: Restart IntelliSense for Active File" and run it
-	2. If it still doesn't work, you can try to reset the intellisense database.
-	3. If still doesn't work, you can try to restart vscode.
-	4. If still does not work, then you may have some problems in intellisense configuration.